lr-m/lr-m.github.io/static/media/vr-2023-09-20-analysing_a_wireless_network_camera_part_1.35d84c8f5fd0ab999b33.md

 ## FTP Server

 As this camera has an SD card slot, I was expecting there to be an FTP server running (confirmed later with port scans).
-Connecting to the cameras FTP server with *FileZilla*, and trying a bunch of default creds like '*root*' and '*admin*' yielded complete access to the filesystem, binaries and all.
+Connecting to the cameras FTP server with *FileZilla*, and trying a bunch of default credentials like '*root*' and '*admin*' yielded complete access to the filesystem, binaries and all.
 The username/password was *root/no password* - very secure.

 I used *FileZilla* to basically extract the entire filesystem so that I have everything on my local machine, and this worked great!
 Much easier than running *netcat* on every file in the binary.

 # Port Enumeration

-As we already have access to a root shell throught the UART, there isn't really much point in using *nmap* to enumerate the open ports - a *netstat* output is much more valuable.
+As we already have access to a root shell through the UART, there isn't really much point in using *nmap* to enumerate the open ports - a *netstat* output is much more valuable.

 ```
 Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name